 On that note, remember that the sudden moisture retention of the formerly dry soil might add stress to the plant and trigger it to lose some of its leaves, to begin with.
 Giving it some time to adjust is advisable.

-Crotons are tropical plants so that they will survive better in more humid surroundings.
+Crotons are tropical plants so they will survive better in more humid surroundings.

 Increase the peripheral humidity of your croton by misting regularly, using a pebble tray, or installing a humidifier near it if you are a resident of a fairly arid region.
 That much shall assure your croton good health and cease it from producing droopy leaves.